Justin Verlander: 'I'd be lying if I said I didn't think about' returning to Detroit Tigers

 Verlander pitched the Tigers to a pair of World Series appearances, falling short in the 2006 World Series against the St. Louis Cardinals — the same year Verlander earned Rookie of the Year with a 3.63 ERA in 186 innings — and then losing in the 2012 World Series against the San Francisco Giants.

-Does Verlander still have a goal to win a World Series for the Tigers?
+Does Verlander, 38, still have a goal to win a World Series for the Tigers?

 "That's another one of those things that I just don't really like to talk about too much," Verlander said.
 "If it happens, it happens."